 discussion of homogamy as a guiding principle to identify a partner with whom one is

 likely to have a happy and durable marriage preceded playing the exercise.

 Heterogamy and Homogamy in a Changing World - Barbara Waldis, Reginald Byron

-What do social anthropologists have
+What do social anthropologists

-this tell us about processes of boundary-definition?
+does this tell us about processes of boundary-definition?

 Occupational Homogamy in